Chart Color Schemes

 Duffy is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Duffy's dwelling structure, as per the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in Duffy stood at 37.6%, with mortgaged dwellings at 43.3% and rented dwellings at 19.1%.
+This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Duffy was at 37.6%, with mortgaged dwellings at 43.3% and rented ones at 19.1%.
 The median monthly mortgage repayment was $2,476, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent in Duffy was $445, compared to the Australian Capital Territory's $450.
-Nationally, Duffy's median monthly mortgage repayments were significantly higher at $2,476 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure in Duffy was $445, compared to Australian Capital Territory's $450.
+Nationally, Duffy's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing